Skip to main content

 Conversion rate (CR) benchmarks

-CR measures how many clicks on your ads result in a desired “conversion” or result, such as a sale or a sign-up.
-This Google Ads metric is crucial for determining how successful your campaign is in driving results.
+CR measures how many clicks on your ads result in a desired “conversion” or result, like a sale or a sign-up.
+This metric determines how well your campaign is driving results.

 A chart showing conversion rate CR benchmarks for 10 key industries

-Google Ads conversion rates average 3.75%, Store Growers notes — but these rates “vary wildly” by industry.
+Google Ads conversion rates average 3.75%, Store Growers notes, but varies “wildly” by industry.

 • Automotive: 6.03%